JamieHeather/stitchr/README.md

 The fields and buttons of the interface are shown in the two following images, where the upper image shows the options at launch, and the second image shows a completed stitched TCR with the link option selected.
 Note that as with regular `stitchr`, `gui-stitchr` requires a V, J, and CDR3 junction sequence as a minimum to produce a sequence for either chain.
 Furthermore, as with `thimble`, it can only link chains for a single TCR if both independent chains are successfully stitchable.

 `Gui-stitchr` can use the same tab-delimited input template as `thimble` (Templates/input_template.tsv), but it only takes one TCR at a time.
-Any subsequent rows will be ignored.
+Any rows after the second in the template input file will be ignored.
 An example paired human TCR file is included for reference (Templates/gui_input_example.tsv).

 1. '**Example data**'.
 Autofills the menu with valid example parameters.
 2. '**Reset form**'.
 Clears the form.